 Thus, Corollary~\ref{cor:lhc} implies that $f:{\mathbb H}^n\to{\mathbb R}$ defined by $f(p)=p^\top Dp$ is hyperbolically convex.
-Therefore, applying Corollary~\ref{cr:lhc} we conclude that $g$ is hyperbolically convex. \end{example} To continue with our study of hyperbolic convexity of quadratic functions, we denotes\ the boundary of the Lorentz cone \eqref{eq:lc} as follows
+Therefore, applying Corollary~\ref{cr:lhc} we conclude that $g$ is hyperbolically convex. \end{example} To continue with our study of hyperbolic convexity of quadratic functions, we denote the boundary of the Lorentz cone \eqref{eq:lc} by

-In order to simplify notations, for a given $x\in{{\mathbb R}^{n+1}} $, we consider a following decomposition:
+In order to simplify notations, for a given $x\in{{\mathbb R}^{n+1}} $, we consider the following decomposition: